beans816/killerbean/README.md

 # killerbean
-remote bash execution using c and system(): shreds and unlinks files using shred()
+Remote bash execution using c and system(): shreds and unlinks files using shred() Won't exec without root priveledges